witchof0x20/freeotp_migrate/README.md

 mkdir ~/qr
 cargo run --release -- -i ~/tokens.xml -q -o ~/qr
 ```
+A set of PNG files with a QR code for each OTP token is now stored in `~/qr`
 ### URIs
-If you just want the URI for each token, use this command
+If you just want the URI to import each token, use this command
 ```bash
 cargo run --release -- -i ~/tokens.xml
 ```